-Collective bargaining was not practiced widely except in the mining, construction, agriculture, and public sectors.
+Collective bargaining was practiced widely in the mining, construction, agriculture, and public sectors.
 Almost all collective bargaining was at the workplace and company level.
 Employers respected the collective bargaining process.
-Employees of the Namibia Financial Institutions Supervisory Authority and of various mines engaged in orderly strikes during the year.
+Employees exercised their legal rights.
+For example, employees of the Chinese-owned Rossing Uranium Mine threatened to strike during the year because of wage disputes and allegations that management jobs were unlawfully filled by foreigners.

-The law requires employers to provide equal labor rights to all their employees.
-Employers may apply to the Ministry of Labor, Industrial Relations, and Employment Creation for an exemption from these provisions if they are able to prove workers' rights are protected, but very few employers pursued this option.
+Employers may apply to the Ministry of Labor, Industrial Relations, and Employment Creation for an exemption from certain provisions if they are able to prove workers' rights are protected, but very few employers pursued this option.